gyankos/graphjoin/README.md

 The Java project in the `usergenerator` folder does not require any additional tool set-up a part from Maven 3, which will automatically download all the dependencies and libraries required for the project.
 Some of the Java scripts require to set-up the C++ project first.

 ## How to recreate the graph operands (Syntetic Networks)
 Run the java class `GCEA.DatasetSampleGenerator` from the java project in the `usergenerator` folder.
 This class automates the operations for generating the different operands and subgraphs from a single adjacency list dataset.

-This process will perform the following operations in sequence:
+The datasets used for the [Under Review] paper and generated from this pipeline are available on [FigShare](https://doi.org/10.6084/m9.figshare.12947027)